seanliu9/home/index.md

 </div>

 ## Hobbies
 Outside of work and studies, I enjoy hitting the gym, experimenting with new recipes in the kitchen, and diving into the latest breakthroughs in AI/ML, history, and the sciences.
 I love exploring the city I’m in, spending time with friends, and unwinding with some good entertainment- especially We Bare Bears or Calvin and Hobbes.
+Recently I've been learning some Italian on the side as well.
 <style>
 .skills-grid {
   display: grid;